josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 ### Add the factory function

-Now that you have the infrastructure in place, you can define the main function that performs the modifications you need in the user's project.
+Now that you have the infrastructure in place, you can define the main function that performs the modifications you need in the project for the user.

 The Schematics framework provides a file templating system, which supports both path and content templates.
 The system operates on placeholders defined inside files or paths that loaded in the input `Tree`.